rustbridge/rusty-snake-book/src/15-GridInit.md

     grid
 }
 ```
-4. Discuss in your group, what this function does, line by line.
+5. Discuss in your group, what this function does, line by line.
-5. Add the following line before you spawn the thread.
+6. Add the following line in `fn main()` before you spawn the thread.

 ```rust
 let mut grid = lib::grid_init(columns, rows);